+Thouse give as your suggestions on the following areas.

 Program (presentations and discussions, committee of the whole structure, and speakers):

 Agenda Book (format, content):

 Schedule (structure, schedule, pace of meeting):

+J, J,

 Facilities (hotel, sleeping rooms, food):

 Future topics for policy discussions:

 Other comments you care to make:

+The comments you care to make.

 Your name (optional):

-Please return to: Marla Williams, WICHE, PO Box 9752, Boulder, CO 80301 Fax: 303.541.0291; email: mwilliams@wiche.edu or dlonganecker@wiche.edu

-Use the other side of the form or additional paper, if necessary.
+Please return to:

+Marla Williams, WICHE, PO Box 9752, Boulder, CO 80301 Fax: 303.541.0291; email: mwilliams@wiche.edu or dlonganecker@wiche.edu Use the other side of the form or additional paper, if necessary.
 Thanks.